charlielobster/CUDA_NekRS/README.md

     sudo apt install cuda-toolkit

-However, if you have a Driver Version 13, apt install will automatically think you want the Version 13.0 Toolkit as well, which is incorrect in our case.
+However, if you have a Driver Version 13, apt install will automatically think you want the Version 13.0 CUDA Toolkit as well (which is incorrect in our case).

 So, all that means is that if your CUDA Version >= v13.0, do this instead: